bro-code1411/tovlo/README.md

 Setup containers and run

-`docker build -t findmytrip .`
+`docker build -t findyourtrip .`

-`docker run -d -p 3000:3000 findmytrip`
+`docker run -d -p 3000:3000 findyourtrip`

 The app runs on nginx server and is deplyed on container.